upb-lea/materialdatabase/README.rst

 * Output features:
     * Get the magnetic parameters from the database

+* Interpolation of material data (both electric and magnetic parameters)

 * GUI features (included in FEMMT):
     * Compare the datasheet values of differtent ferrites (e.g. BH-curves or powerloss)
     * Materials for comparison: